 - Receive the state mandated ultrasound and counseling session by a physician in person at least 24 hours in advance

 - Be willing to undergo a surgical abortion if Mifeprex fails to terminate the pregnancy

 - Have a telephone and access to transportation

-When using Mifeprex you must be willing to return to Hope for a checkup in three weeks so we can ensure the termination is complete.
+When using Mifeprex you must be willing to return to Hope for a checkup in two to three weeks so we can ensure the termination is complete.
 If Mifeprex does not terminate the pregnancy you must be willing to undergo a surgical termination.

 Further Information on Mifeprex can be found at:

 - Frequently Asked Questions from Danco, the manufacturer